How To Get Your Dog To Come When Called, Every Time!

 Drop Your Body Posture

-If you want to get your dog to come closer to you, drop your body posture, get as low as possible.
+If you want to get your dog to come closer to you, drop your body posture, and get as low as possible.
 You’ll seem more interesting when you get down on their level.
 They may think you want to play with them.

 Never Sold or Scream at Your Dog

-Moving in the opposite direction will actually peek your dog’s curiosity.
+Moving in the opposite direction will actually pique your dog’s curiosity.
 They will want to see where you are going and what you are doing.
 If you can run away while calling their name in a happy upbeat tone you’re more likely to get them to engage in a game of them chasing you instead of the other way around.
 Don’t forget to drop your posture as well.
 Your dog will think this new chase game is great fun!
 Your dog should always be chasing you, you should never be chasing your dog.
-This same rule applies in the house when your dog grabs ahold of something they aren’t supposed to have.
+This same rule applies in the house when your dog grabs ahold of something they aren't supposed to have.

 Stop Saying “Come”

 If your dog is not responding to the cue “come” you need to stop calling it out.
-The more your dog hears the cue “come” and doesn’t respond but instead runs away, tunes you out and wants to engage with you in a game of you chasing them instead, they more the word loses its meaning.
+The more your dog hears the cue “come” and doesn’t respond but instead runs away, tunes you out, and wants to engage with you in a game of you chasing them instead, the more the word loses its meaning.
 Come starts to mean “run away from me” or “sniff the ground.”

-Until your dog has a rock solid, 100%, reliable recall do not let them off leash!
+Until your dog has a rock-solid, 100% reliable recall, do not let them off-leash!
 Your dog does not avoid coming to you on purpose.
 They get easily sidetracked and distracted by all the things that are more entertaining and interesting than you.
 They can’t help themselves.
 You are essentially competing with the world when you call them to come to you.
 If you aren’t more exciting than the world they are exploring they will choose the world over you.
 If you run towards them or sound angry they will tune you out and run away instead.